 In Peter Trevelyan's work the tool of drawing becomes the material of sculpture, creating works that may be seen as built drawings.
 His practice is a three-dimensional investigation of two-dimensional methods and media.
 For this exhibition, he has created a series of miniature works contained in found books.

-media: builder's paper
+media: pencil on paper